BCV-Uniandes/SEPAL/README.md

 ## Set up

-Run the following to define your environment in terminal:
+Run the following to define your environment in the terminal:

 ```bash
 conda create -n st